leonsilicon/rollup-plugin-bundle-esm/readme.md

 });
 ```

-If you want to force some packages to be bundled regardless if they're ESM or CommonJS, you can pass `forceBundle`:
+If you want to force some packages to be bundled regardless if they're ESM or CommonJS, you can use the `forceBundle` option:

 ```typescript
 import commonjs from '@rollup/plugin-commonjs';